winery/winery/docs/dev/index.md

 ### AdminId

-Figure 3 shows the inheritance hierarchy of AdminId.
-"NamespacesId" is used as container for a mapping file from namespace prefixes to namespaces.
-"TypesId" is the parent element of all types user can set.
-This are not node types etc., but ConstraintTypes (for Constraints), PlanLanguages (for plans), and PlanTypes (for plans).
+Figure 3 shows the inheritance hierarchy of `AdminId`.
+`NamespacesId` is used as container for a mapping file from namespace prefixes to namespaces.
+`TypesId` is the parent element of all types user can set.
+These are not node types etc., but `ConstraintTypes` (for Constraints), `PlanLanguages` (for plans), and `PlanTypes` (for plans).
-The inclusion of "PlanLanguages" is due to reuse of the class AbstractTypesManager for plan languages.
+The inclusion of `PlanLanguages` is due to reuse of the class `AbstractTypesManager` for plan languages.
 TOSCA does not restrict these enumerations.
 Therefore, Winery manages all known types for itself.

 ![AdminId Hierarchy](graphics/AdminIdHierarchy.png)
 **Figure 3: Inheritance hierarchy of AdminId**